Using the Modal Verb “Would” with Conditionals

 Here are examples of the various uses of the word “would.”

-As the past of “will” in reported speech
+Using would as the past of “will” in reported speech

 While we typically use “will” in direct speech (i.e., something said directly by the speaker), we might instead use “would” in reported speech (i.e., referring to something someone else said, usually in the past).
 For example: